mpampuch/rust-notes/README.md

 ## References and Borrowing

 References allow you to refer to a value without taking ownership, using the ampersand operator to create pointers that are automatically managed by the compiler.
-References are immutable by default and must follow the borrowing rules: either one mutable reference or any number of immutable references at a time.
+References are immutable by default and must follow the borrowing rules: **Variables can have either one mutable reference or any number of immutable references at a time.**

 ```rust
 fn calculate_length(s: &String) -> usize {